2020 PyCon Poster Session

 The poster session is about facilitating one-on-one interactive presentations with an interested audience, therefore we encourage you to spend more time considering how best to organize and show your work.
 For example, a well structured, well-organized collection of individual sheets of paper tacked to the board can be as effective as a professionally printed poster.

 Generally speaking, posters are 48″ wide by 36″ high (4’x3’) and can be printed for around USD $50.00.
 MakeSigns also has a discount code and group shipping option for all PyCon 2020 poster presenters.
+(In addition to the cost of your poster, a $5.00 group service fee (standard shipping included) will be charged per poster.)
 Posters that have lots of image and short, to-the-point text are excellent.
 Don’t be afraid of box and line diagrams or using photographs in your poster!

 If you’re still worried about the cost of printing your poster, please email us and we’ll see what we can do to help.